Skip to main content Skip to footer

 • Placements: A limited number of six-month placements are available, with new opportunities starting in February and August each year.
 You will return to your home board after completing the programme, equipped to run independent cataract lists.

-General Enquiries
+General Enquiries and Stakeholders

 For more information contact nhsscotlandacademy@nhs.scot